 Description

-War Memorial.
-1950 by the Imperial War Graves Commission (architect: R. Hobday).
-A low screen wall of Portland stone, set within a stone kerb; the centre consists of a square block of slightly larger dimensions than the rest of the wall, with the arms of the Borough of East Ham on each side.
-Inscribed along the sides and ends of the memorial are the names of the 57 civilian victims of enemy bombing who are buried in a mass grave below.
-The memorial was intended to be reached via an axial path with York stone threshold, and surrounded with a yew hedge, within which eight silver birches were to be planted and two bench seats erected (source: original design, held by the Commonwealth War Graves Commission, Maidenhead).
-The memorial was weathered and its setting neglected at the time of inspection in 2001.
-A restrained but poignant testament to the civilian losses of WW2.
+The World War II Commemorative Monument at Manor Park Cemetery is a war memorial built in 1950 by the Imperial War Graves Commission, designed by architect R. Hobday.
+It features a low screen wall made of Portland stone, set within a stone kerb.
+The center of the monument consists of a square block that is slightly larger than the rest of the wall, displaying the arms of the Borough of East Ham on each side.
+The names of 57 civilian victims of enemy bombing, who are buried in a mass grave below, are inscribed along the sides and ends of the memorial.
+Originally, the memorial was intended to be accessed via an axial path with a York stone threshold, surrounded by a yew hedge, with eight silver birches planted and two bench seats installed.
+At the time of inspection in 2001, the memorial was weathered and its setting neglected.
+It serves as a restrained but poignant testament to the civilian losses of World War II.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.